Tanning and local vendor store opens in Island

 “I was doing all of my sublimation business out of my house and my husband said, ‘you’ve got to go,’ because it was taking up too much space,” she said.

-Stringer creates personalized items, such as vinyl shirts, cutting boards and cups.
-She also carries items from 12 other local McLean County vendors in her shop including Kitty Lee’s Candles, Case Knives, Little H Bows, B’s Bathhouse, Hannah Ruby’s Hand-Painted Windows, Ashley Miller T-shirts, My Old Kentucky Vinyl, Designs by Chas, K&M Embroidery as well as Rae’s Jewelry, which is handmade by a McLean County 8th grader.
+Stringer creates personalized items, such as cutting boards and cups.
+She also carries items from 12 other local McLean County vendors in her shop including Kitty Lee’s Candles, Case Knives, Little H Bows, B’s Bathhouse, Hannah Ruby’s Hand-Painted Windows, Ashley Miller T-shirts, My Old Kentucky Vinyl, Designs by Chas, K&M Embroidery as well as Rae’s Jewelry, which is handmade by a McLean County eighth-grader.

 She said most of her vendors are local because she believes in supporting small, local businesses.